llm-bible/llm-bible.github.io/_publications/zaheer2020big.markdown

 bibkey: zaheer2020big
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2007.14062"}
-tags: ['Transformer', 'Applications', 'Attention Mechanism', 'NeurIPS', 'BERT']
+tags: ['Applications', 'Attention Mechanism', 'BERT', 'Transformer']
 ---
 Transformers-based models such as BERT have been one of the most successful deep learning models for NLP.
 Unfortunately one of their core limitations is the quadratic dependency (mainly in terms of memory) on the sequence length due to their full attention mechanism.
 To remedy this we propose BigBird a sparse attention mechanism that reduces this quadratic dependency to linear.
 We show that BigBird is a universal approximator of sequence functions and is Turing complete thereby preserving these properties of the quadratic full attention model.
 Along the way our theoretical analysis reveals some of the benefits of having O(1) global tokens (such as CLS) that attend to the entire sequence as part of the sparse attention mechanism.
 The proposed sparse attention can handle sequences of length up to 8x of what was previously possible using similar hardware.
 As a consequence of the capability to handle longer context BigBird drastically improves performance on various NLP tasks such as question answering and summarization.
 We also propose novel applications to genomics data.